boostup/RSUIKit-app-starter/catalog/catalog/intro.md

 ### Features

-These are the features of the demo site.
+These are the features of the starter app.

 - [Webpack](https://webpack.github.io/docs/)
 - Live reload of code (CSS/JS/JSX)